 The answer is soul loss.

-When we are disconnected from our Souls we feel anxious, depressed, lonely, isolated, and chronically dissatisfied with life.
+When we are disconnected from our souls, we feel anxious, depressed, lonely, isolated, and chronically dissatisfied with life.ย

 In our age of technology, in a society run on materialistic ideals and egotism, we are becoming increasingly disconnected from the wild, raw, and primal Center of our being.

-As Gary Zukav writes:
+As teacher and author Gary Zukav writes:

 We have not turned our attention to the needs of the soul.
 We have not considered what is required by the soul in order to be healthy.
 We have not studied the soul, or sought to help it attain what is necessary to its evolution and its health.
 Because we have been fivesensory, we have focused upon the body and the personality.
 We have developed an extensive knowledge of the physical apparatus that the soul assumes when it incarnates.
 We know of amino acids, neurotransmitters, chromosomes, and enzymes, but we do not know of the soul.

-So what exactly is soul loss?
+So, what exactly is soul loss?

 As we explain in our soul loss article: